iotaledger/iota-wiki/docs/maintain/wasp/v1.0.0-rc.6/docs/how-tos/running-an-access-node.md

 ## Activate

-Actiave the chain using its name:
+Activate the chain using its name:

 <Tabs groupId="network" queryString>